KQM-git/TCL/evidence/mechanics/equipment/artifacts.md

 [https://youtu.be/-6VU-qdN8Uw](https://youtu.be/-6VU-qdN8Uw)

 In this video, Barbara's normals deal 34 damage when buffed by her C2 but not buffed by VV, and Beidou's burst deals 960 damage.
-After Jean attacks the target with a single use of Gale Blade, Barbara's normals deal 44 damage and Beidou's burst deals 1227 damage.
+After Jean attacks the target with a single use of Gale Blade, Barbara's normals deal 44 damage and Beidou's skill deals 1227 damage.
 Both Barbara's hydro attacks and Beidou's electro burst were buffed by a single anemo attack.

 [https://youtu.be/bQmPheaLGXE](https://youtu.be/bQmPheaLGXE)